Central Portugal: Obidos to Porto

 - Armazem da Cerveja they only had one beer they brewed but a large selection of other beers, draft and canned.
 Nice location.

 - Chocolataira Equador stopped in on the way back to my rental the first night, and bought gifts.
-I had a dark chocolate/port wine truffle, too, while they were boxing up selections.
+I had a dark chocolate & port wine truffle, while they were boxing up selections.
 The superintendent of my apartment complex loved them.

 - Adega Dona Antonia I had some very good roast chicken and the service was great.
 I enjoyed speaking with the two waiters from Brazil and attempting a very simple conversation in Portuguese.

-- Santo I had an excellent mushroom, asparagus risotto.
+- Santo I had an excellent mushroom, asparagus risotto, the rest of the menu looks equally good.

-- CAL for a beer before my ghost walk, nice selection, convenient location by the cathedral.
+- CAL Craft Beers for a beer before my ghost walk, nice selection, convenient location by the cathedral.

 - Vinte Vinte, the store at World of Chocolate, offered tastings and I bought some chocolate bars to give at Christmas.